 Just because the door or gate opens doesn't mean your puppy has to or should go through it!

 We only allow our dogs to go through a door or gate when we invite them through.

 It is very normal for a puppy to want to carry and chew things he/she finds in their world, it is how they explore and learn.
-It is our job as a breeder and your job as a owner to be sure they do this in a safe way without picking up bad habits like chewing up shews, news paper, etc. We do this by replacing things that we do not want the puppy to have with toys that we do want them to play with.
-We also recommend setting your puppy up for successes by puppy proofing your home and yard.
+It is our job as a breeder and your job as a owner to be sure they do this in a safe way without picking up bad habits like chewing up shoes, news paper, etc. We do this by replacing things that we do not want the puppy to have with toys that we do want them to play with.
+We also recommend setting your puppy up for success by puppy proofing your home and yard.

 Puppies start teething around four months of age.
 They usually get more interested in chewing toys than throwing them around.
-When our puppies go through this we keep a close eye on what they have access to chew on, we try to detour them from chewing up toys and anything else the see by keeping them mentally and physically stimulated.
+When our puppies go through this we keep a close eye on what they have access to chew on, we try to detour them from chewing up toys and anything else they see by keeping them mentally and physically stimulated.
 We also offer them ice cubes to chew on to help numb their gums.